Have you ever been chatting away with a bunch of friends when someone would say something like,

 They walk out with lattes, frappuccinos, and mochas.
 They even invented a drink loaded with caramel and milk and stole the name from an Italian favorite.
 Yes, the macchiato is actually something completely different in Italy!

-Such is the depths to which they have sank, these days Starbuck’s is known for atrocities like the ones on the right here.
+Such is the depths to which they have sank, these days Starbucks is more known for atrocities like the ones on the right here.

 Annoyingly successful atrocities, I might add.